great-expectations/great_expectations/docs/guides/how_to_guides/configuring_datasources/how_to_configure_a_pandas_filesystem_datasource.rst

         #.  **Create or copy a yaml config**

             Parameters can be set as strings, or passed in as environment variables.
-In the following example, a yaml config is configured for a ``DataSource``, with a ``ConfiguredAssetFilesystemDataConnector`` and one asset named ``TestAsset``.
+In the following example, a yaml config is configured for a ``DataSource``, with a ``ConfiguredAssetFilesystemDataConnector`` and a ``PandasExecutionEngine``.
             The example yaml config will take the 3 files shown above and create 1 asset named ``TestAsset``, with ``name``, ``timestamp`` and ``size`` as the group names.

             **Note**: The ``ConfiguredAssetFilesystemDataConnector`` used in this example is closely related to the ``InferredAssetFilesystemDataConnector`` with some key differences.
 More information can be found in the :ref:`Core Great Expectations Concepts document. <reference__core_concepts>`